kevinmartin/direct.js/README.md

 * `[controller].common()`
 * `[controller].[action]()`

 When your anonymous function is executed, one argument is passed: `utils`.
 This will contain all of the "libary" code you put in `_("utils", ...)`.
+You may also use `this` instead.

 Please fork and improve.